Alien Weaponry: History

 Alien Weaponry was formed in Auckland in 2010 by drummer Henry Te Reiwhati de Jong and his brother, guitarist/singer Lewis Raharuhi de Jong, who were 10 and 8 years old respectively.
-Their mother and paternal grandfather are of Dutch descent, and their father and paternal grandmother are Māori.
+Their mother and maternal grandfather are of Dutch descent, and their father and paternal grandmother are Māori.
 Their tribal connections are with Ngāti Pikiao and Ngāti Raukawa.
 The brothers named the band Alien Weaponry after watching the film District 9.
 After moving to the small town of Waipu, bassist Ethan Trembath joined them in April 2013.
 Trembath replaced Wyatt Channings, who briefly played bass for the band the previous year.
 The band were managed by the de Jong boys' father Niel, an experienced rock musician and audio engineer who also served as front of house sound engineer when they toured.
 Their mother, Jette, is the band's tour manager and publicist.

 In 2016, the band won the national finals of Smokefree Rockquest and Smokefree Pacifica Beats (now Smokefree Tangata Beats) — the first of two bands to win both events (the other is Top Shelf of Manurewa High School in 2024).
 They placed second in the 2015 Smokefree Rockquest, and were regional finalists four years running.
 The band toured with New Zealand chart-topping band Devilskin on their "We Rise" tour in 2014, and performed at The Powerstation in support of Shihad in May 2015.
 Alien Weaponry are believed to be the youngest recipients of New Zealand on Air funding with their song "Rū Ana Te Whenua" in October 2015.
 They received a grant to complete recording their song and produce a video in 2015, and another two On Air grants in 2016 to record their singles, "Urutaa" and "Raupatu", and produce music videos.
 In 2016, UK Metal Hammer magazine named the band one of New Zealand's top 10 metal acts.